digitalocean/doctl/README.md

 ## Examples

 `doctl` is able to interact with all of your DigitalOcean resources.
 Below are a few common usage examples.
-To learn more about the features available, see [the full tutorial on the DigitalOcean community site][tutorial].
+To learn more about the features available, see [the full tutorial on the DigitalOcean community site](tutorial).

 * List all Droplets on your account: